Jojo Rabbit: Plot

-During the collapse of Nazi Germany in the fictional city of Falkenheim, ten-year-old Johannes "Jojo" Betzler joins the Deutsches Jungvolk, the junior section of the Hitler Youth.
-Heavily indoctrinated with Nazi ideals, he has an imaginary friend named Adolf, a buffoonish Adolf Hitler.
-The Hitler youth training camp is run by the surly and conflicted Captain Klenzendorf, an injured soldier no longer able to fight who is obviously in a loving relationship with his second in command, Freddy Finkel.
-Though a fanatic, JoJo is nicknamed "Jojo Rabbit" after refusing to kill a rabbit to prove his worthiness.
-Pepped up by Adolf Hitler, he returns to prove himself, throwing a Stielhandgranate by himself that explodes at his feet, leaving him scarred and limping.
-His mother Rosie insists to the now-demoted Klenzendorf that Jojo still be included, making him promise to look after JoJo, so he is given small tasks like spreading propaganda leaflets and collecting scrap for the war effort.
+During the latter stages of World War II, in the fictional city of Falkenheim, Nazi Germany, ten-year-old Johannes "Jojo" Betzler joins the Deutsches Jungvolk.
+Heavily indoctrinated by Nazism, he has an imaginary friend named Adolf, a buffoonish version of Adolf Hitler.

+The local HJ training camp is run by the conflicted Captain Klenzendorf.
+Though a fanatic, Jojo is deemed weak and nicknamed "Jojo Rabbit" after being unable to bring himself to kill a rabbit with his bare hands.
+Pepped up by Adolf, he proves himself by throwing a Stielhandgranate during an exercise, only for it to explode at his feet, severely injuring him.
+Jojo's mother Rosie insists to the now-demoted Klenzendorf that Jojo still be included, by performing small tasks around town while he recuperates.
+Alone at home one day, Jojo discovers Elsa Korr, a teenage Jewish girl and his late sister Inge's former friend, whom Rosie is hiding behind the walls of Inge's attic bedroom.
+He is both terrified of and aggressive towards Elsa.
+The two are left at an impasse, as Elsa's concealment means the death penalty for all three of them if discovered.

-Alone at home one day, Jojo discovers Elsa Korr, a teenage Jewish girl and his late sister Inge's former classmate, hiding behind the walls of Inge's attic bedroom.
-Jojo is both terrified of and aggressive towards Elsa and she adeptly defends herself and sets boundaries.
-The two are left at an impasse, as the revelation of Rosie's hiding of Elsa would lead to the execution of all three of them.
-Inspired by an offhand rant by Klenzendorf, Jojo continues to interact with her to uncover her "Jew secrets" and make a picture book titled Yoohoo Jew, so he can "expose" the Jewish people, allowing the public to easily recognize her kind.
-Despite this, he finds himself clashing with innocence, and starts forming a friendship with her.
-Elsa is both saddened and amused by Jojo's radical beliefs, using surreal antisemitic canards to challenge his dogmatism.
-Jojo slowly becomes infatuated with the sharp, strong willed, and engaging Elsa, frequently forging love letters from her fiancé Nathan, and begins questioning his beliefs, causing Adolf Hitler to scold him over his diminishing patriotism.
+Inspired by an offhand rant by Klenzendorf, Jojo continues to interact with Elsa to uncover her "Jew secrets" and make a picture book titled Yoohoo Jew, allowing people to easily recognize her kind.
+Elsa is both saddened and amused by Jojo's radical beliefs, using surreal antisemitic tropes to challenge his dogmatism.
+Jojo becomes infatuated with the strong-willed and kind teen, awkwardly forging love letters from her fiancé Nathan, and begins questioning his beliefs, causing Adolf to scold his diminishing patriotism.